ramo/terraform-notes/05_remote-state.md

 ### Problems in local state
 - Each team member need to ensure that they are working on the latest state file.
-- Nobody else runs Terraform at the same time.
+- Nobody else should be running Terraform at the same time.

 | Note                                                                                                                   |
 | :--------------------------------------------------------------------------------------------------------------------- |